graasp/graasp-desktop/docs/tests/scenarios/students.md

 ### General discovering of Graasp Desktop while online

 **Summary**: A new student discovers Graasp Desktop for the first time.
 He starts the application which is brand new and empty.
 He opens the menu and clicks on all tabs to discover their content.
 He finally changes the settings to use the application in his mother tongue (french).
-He also enables the geolocation in the settings and visits the Spaces Nearby tab, and chooses to open one of the courses the application displays.
-Once he finishes reading the space's content, he closes the app.
+He also enables the geolocation in the settings and visits the Spaces Nearby tab, where spaces are now displayed.
+He visits a space, once he finishes reading the space's content, he closes the app.

 **Steps:**